Bhanu-techy/E-Commerce-Web-Application/README.md

 ## Key Features

-Product listing with reusable product cards
+-Product listing with reusable product cards

-Search and filter functionality for products
+-Search and filter functionality for products

-Detailed product view page
+-Detailed product view page

-Quantity selection for products
+-Quantity selection for products

-Add to cart functionality
+-Add to cart functionality

-Dynamic cart updates using global state
+-Dynamic cart updates using global state

-Smooth navigation using React Router
+-Smooth navigation using React Router

-Responsive UI for better user experience
+-Responsive UI for better user experience

 ## Application Workflow

-User lands on the Home / Products page displaying a list of products
+1. User lands on the Home / Products page displaying a list of products

-User can search or filter products
+2. User can search or filter products

-Clicking the “View More” button navigates to the Product Details page
+3. Clicking the “View More” button navigates to the Product Details page

-On the Product Details page:
+4. On the Product Details page:

-Full product information is displayed
+5. Full product information is displayed

-User selects the desired product quantity
+    -User selects the desired product quantity

-User adds the product to the cart
+    -User adds the product to the cart

+    -Cart state is updated globally and reflected across the application

-Cart state is updated globally and reflected across the application
+5. Cart state is updated globally and reflected across the application

 ## Technologies & Tools

-React JS
+-React JS

-JavaScript (ES6+)
+-JavaScript (ES6+)

-HTML5

-CSS3
+-HTML5
+-CSS3

-React Hooks (useState, useEffect, useContext)
+-React Hooks (useState, useEffect, useContext)

-React Context API – for global cart state management

-React Router DOM – for client-side routing
+-React Context API – for global cart state management -React Router DOM – for client-side routing

 ## Project Structure